Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 The top menu provides options for:
 - Printing
 - Exporting (to PDF)
-- Sending the document via email (only for commited documents)
+- Sending the document via email (only for Committed documents)

 ![Offers menu](../Assets/OffersMenu.png)